dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 For versions of Dapr below v1.14, it's recommended that you add a `ResourceQuota` to the Dapr control plane namespace.
 This prevents problems associated with scheduling pods [where the cluster may be configured](https://kubernetes.io/docs/concepts/policy/resource-quotas/#limit-priority-class-consumption-by-default ) with limitations on which pods can be assigned high priority classes.
+For v1.14 onwards the Helm chart adds this automatically.

 If you have Dapr installed in namespace `dapr-system`, you can create a `ResourceQuota` with the following content: